 Rebalancing is vital for preserving the gains from diversification.
 To keep the compound return high, it’s necessary to redistribute capital away from the previously successful investment to the other investments.
 The relationship between diversification and rebalancing is symbiotic when it comes to capturing excess growth: you can’t have one without the other.

 Intech founder, Dr. E Robert Fernholz, members of the current Intech leadership team and Johannes Ruf, PhD, of the London School of Economics recently co-authored a more in-depth paper on this topic, “Diversification, Volatility and Surprising Alpha.”
-You may access the paper below.
+You can access the paper by clicking the image below.

 1. E.g. “The Surprising Alpha from Malkiel’s Monkey and Upside-Down Strategies.”
 Arnott, Hsu, Kalesnik and Tindall.
 Journal of Portfolio Management (Summer 2013).